brown-band/website/pages/scripts/1980-1981/fall/columbia.md

 :::

-The band salutes the greatest university in New York, discusses the average Columbia students' I.Q. and plays “25 cr 64.”
+The band salutes the greatest university in New York, discusses the average Columbia students’ I.Q. and plays “25 cr 64.”

 :sd[The band forms the letters “C” and “U”.
 Two lines are above and below the letters.
 As “25 or 6 to 4” is played, the two lines form the letters “N” and “Y”.
 This is formed in order to spell “C.U.N.Y.”]

 Another great attraction of New York City is the fine theatre there.
 One of the more popular present Broadway hits is “Peter Pan, Annie, The King and I Ain’t Misbehavin at the Best Little Whorehouse in Texas,” which is the story of Luke and Lana, who are fleeing from the disgrace that followed when Sister Ramona became pregnant by a visiting sailor.
-They all die during a cholera epidemic when they're rUn over by a truck.
+They all die during a cholera epidemic when they’re rUn over by a truck.
 Sandy, their dog, takes Sister Ramona’s orphan child, Esmerelda, or Annie for short, and sets out on a 45 year quest for the Holy Grail.
 Watch now as the band salutes the great entertainment available in New York.

 :sd[The band forms “42 st” and plays “The Stripper.”]